Zouizoui78/ref/vcpkg-qt/README.md

     VCPKG_ROOT=<path to vcpkg>

-This variable is used by the `vcpkg` toolchain.
+This variable is used to locate vcpkg in `CMakePresets.json`.

 ### Build